Summer is by far my favorite season, and today I wanted to share some of my favorite summer planter ideas with you!

 My Planter Ideas From Years Past

-My planter below includes yucca (I buy it at Lowe’s usually in the tropical section), petunias, sweet potato vine (that plant had two leaves when I bought it!) and jasmine.
+My planter below includes yucca (I buy it at Lowe’s or Walmart, usually in the tropical section), petunias, sweet potato vine (that plant had two leaves when I bought it!) and jasmine.

-I swear by this fertilizer that my mom got me hooked on years ago.
+This fertilizer that my mom got me hooked on years ago is the one I swear by.
+It makes such a difference on your plants and flowers.
+I’ll add several shakes when I plant and then again on a monthly basis throughout the season.
 I use it on basically everything other than my herbs, as I don’t prefer to use fertilizer on them.
 I made this graphic a few years ago to demonstrate how well the plants grow with the fertilizer.
 This is my shade area in the courtyard so I used a combination of yucca, impatiens, coleus, asparagus grass, and creeping jenny.

 A similar look of my botanical beauties from another year.